FRRouting/frr/doc/user/ospf_fundamentals.rst

-Each router describes their link-state information in a message known as an @acronym{LSA,Link State Advertisement}, which is then propogated through to all other routers in a link-state routing domain, by a process called @dfn{flooding}.
+Each router describes their link-state information in a message known as an @acronym{LSA,Link State Advertisement}, which is then propogated through to all other routers in a link-state routing domain, by a process called :term:`flooding`.
 Each router thus builds up an
 @acronym{LSDB,Link State Database} of all the link-state messages.
 From this collection of LSAs in the LSDB, each router can then calculate the shortest path to any other router, based on some common metric, by